Hassan-Tamer/Alghami/Readme.md

 Music genre classification aims to automatically categorize music tracks into predefined genre labels

 ## Dataset
-For this project, we use a publicly available music dataset, such as the [GTZAN dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)
+For this project, we use a publicly available music dataset, specifically the [GTZAN dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)

 ## Getting Started